Current Weather - 4:15 PM Clear skies Temp 74.7º Humidity 9% Winds W 1.0mph

 :

-Posts: 3724
+Posts: 4342

-Bear Mountain started as Moonridge meadows 1&2 in 1943 and began with a couple of rope tows and has undergone a series of name changes over the years in 1970 the name was changed to Goldmine then in 1988 it became Bear Mountain as we now know it.
+Bear Mountain started as Moonridge meadows 1&2 in 1943 and began with a couple of rope tows and has unfdergone a series of name changes over the years in 1970 the name was changed to Goldmine then in 1988 it became Bear Mountain as we now know it.

 Some of Bears first.